Nastasyaya/BankViewer/README.md

 ### Account Management
 - **Account List**: View all your bank accounts with balance information
-- **Account Details**: See account name, balance, currency, and description
 - **Pull-to-Refresh**: Refresh account data with a simple swipe gesture
 - **Infinite Scrolling**: Load more accounts as you scroll through the list